Political positions of the Republican Party (United States): Economic issues

-The Republican Party since the 1920s has adhered to an ideology of fiscal conservatism.
-Republicans strongly believe that free markets and individual achievement are the primary factors behind economic prosperity.
+Historically, the Republican Party since the 1920s has adhered to an ideology of fiscal conservatism.
+By the 2020s, Republicans have largely abandoned fiscal conservatism as an ideological cornerstone.

+Traditional Republicans strongly believe that free markets and individual achievement are the primary factors behind economic prosperity.
 To this end, they historically advocated in favor of laissez-faire economics, limited government, free markets and free trade, tax cuts, reduced government spending, privatization, and the reduction of government run welfare programs in favor of private-sector nonprofits and encouraging personal responsibility.
 However, beginning with the first presidency of Donald Trump, some Republicans have switched their support of free trade to trade protectionism in the lead-up to the imposition of nearly global tariffs in 2025 during the second presidency of Donald Trump.
 By 2025, Trump and Republicans largely abandoned traditional Republican orthodoxy about protecting and promoting the free market, instead, in one case, favoring state capitalism by taking direct government equity stakes in a major US corporation, Intel, in a shift described as a seeming embrace of socialism, Marxism or Maoism.

 According to Ross Douthat, the party always had strong bases in the local business community, as well as the national Big Business corporations that emerged in the Gilded Age after the Civil War.
 That has been changing in the 21st century, as much of Big Business has moved left.The Republican Party in the Trump era remained a mostly pro-business party in its policies but its constituencies and rhetoric have tilted more working class and populist, with many Romney Republicans drifting into the Democratic coalition....much of corporate America has swung culturally into liberalism’s camp.
 That process was well underway a decade ago, but it’s been accelerated by anti-Trump backlash, the more left-leaning commitments of big business’s younger customers and (especially) younger employees, and the relative ease with which the radical-sounding language of identity politics can be assimilated to corporate management techniques.
 As a consequence, today’s G.O.P. is most clearly now the party of local capitalism — the small-business gentry, the family firms....
 Much of the party elite wish to continue doing business with big business as before.
 But the party’s base regards corporate institutions — especially in Silicon Valley, but extending to more traditional capitalist powers — as cultural enemies, with too much consolidated power and too much interest in pressuring, censoring, and propagandizing against socially conservative views and policy.